carment0/LearnWeb/Notes/LearnJS.md

 }
 ```

+### return
+- The return keyword simply gives the programmer back the value that comes out of the function.
+So the function runs, and when the return keyword is used, the function will immediately stop running and return the value.

 ### operators
 - `+ - / *`
 - a single equal sign `=` is used to set a value and assigning